Causal Mediation in Natural Experiments: Solving Identification via the Mediator MTE

 This theorem provides a solution to the identification problem for CM effects when facing selection; rather than assuming away selection problems, it explicitly models them.
 The ADE is straightforward to calculate as an average of the direct effect parameters, while the AIE also includes an adjustment for unobserved complier gains to the mediator.
 Again, this is because the AIE only refers to individuals who were induced by treatment $Z_i$ into taking mediator $D_i$ (mediator compliers).
-The CFs allow us to measure both selection bias and complier differences, and thus purge persistent bias in identifying CM effects.
+The MTE approach measures both selection bias and complier differences, and thus purges these persistent bias terms to identify CM effects.